 In a busy life, each day gives you dozens of opportunities to leave the Red zone and move toward Green.
 Each time you do this, you gradually strengthen the neural substrates of Green, one synapse at a time.

 It behooves us center in Green as much as we can – using Green approaches for threats and opportunities and leave Red as soon as possible.
 This is the foundation of psychological healing, long-term health, everyday well-being, personal growth, spiritual practice, and a peaceful and widely prosperous world.

-http://www.becomebodywise.net/wp-content/uploads/2017/08/physical_therapy_pearl_district_bodywise.jpg250735bodywisehttp://www.becomebodywise.net/wp-content/uploads/2015/12/bodywise-web-logo.pngbodywise2017-08-29 20:33:582017-08-29 20:33:58Leave the Red Zone
+https://www.becomebodywise.net/wp-content/uploads/2017/08/physical_therapy_pearl_district_bodywise.jpg250735bodywisehttps://www.becomebodywise.net/wp-content/uploads/2021/03/bodywise-physical-therapy-portland-oregon-logo-icon-sm.pngbodywise2017-08-29 20:33:582017-08-29 20:33:58Leave the Red Zone